DeaglanBartlett/symbolic_pofk/README.md

 We show how to use the emulators for the extended cosmology (including neutrino masses, w0 and wa) in `examples/syren_new_example.ipynb`.
 And `examples/syren_baryon_example.ipynb` shows how to incorporate baryonic effects.
+If one needs wider priors for a ΛCDM universe, or wants to use the comoving distance and linear growth factor emulators, see `examples/wider_syren_example.ipynb`.

 The example `examples/fortran_example.py` shows how to run the fortran code with the python wrapper, and compares the difference